ucsb-cs8/w20/_lectures/lect17.md

 ## Review

 ### Soliving Recursion
-- Step 1: A simple base case (or cases): does not use recursio to produce an answer
+- Step 1: A simple base case (or cases): does not use recursion to produce an answer
     - typically returns a fixed value
     - the simplest possible case
 - Step 2: A recursive case, when the function calls itself on the next simplest input